-Bali’s stunning coral reefs and sandy beaches give way to a forested volcano-sculpted inland – the perfect place to discover exotic wildlife, and go jungle trekking.
+Bali’s stunning coral reefs and sandy beaches give way to a forested volcano-sculpted inland – the perfect place to discover exotic wildlife, stunning temples, and go jungle trekking.

 Phuket Island is much bigger than most tourists realise, and a trip north of the main city will bring you to jungles, waterfalls, and the island’s natural side.

 Around 25km north of the city is Phuket Elephant Sanctuary, where you can meet some of Thailand’s most famous inhabitants.

 Off the coast of Phuket are some breathtakingly beautiful islands too – Ko Yao Yai and the Phi Phi islands are some of our favourites and are perfect for island hopping adventures.